-Oil produced from a discovery well for which drilling commenced on or after July 1, 1999, shall be assessed at the rate of three percent (3%) for five (5) consecutive years beginning on the date of first sale of production from such well.
-Natural gas produced from a discovery well in which drilling or re-entry commenced on or after July 1, 1999, shall be assessed at a rate of three percent (3%) of the value thereof at the point of production for a period of five (5) years beginning on the earlier of one (1) year from completion of the well or the date of first sale from such well.
+Exemption for Oil and Gas Discovery Wells Drilled On or After July 1, 1999. - Mississippi Code of assessed at the rate of three percent (3%) for five (5) consecutive years beginning on the date of first sale of production from such well.
+Natural gas produced from a discovery well in which drilling or re-entry commenced on or after July 1, 1999 shall be assessed at a rate of three percent (3%) of the value thereof at the point of production for a period of five (5) years beginning on the earlier of one (1) year from completion of the well or the date of first sale of production from such well.
 Any such production for which a permit was granted by the Mississippi State Oil and Gas Board and drilling commenced before January 1, 2003, shall be assessed at the reduced rate for an entire period of three (3) years, notwithstanding that the repeal of this provision has become effective.